 We are externally managed and have no employees.
 Our executive officers serve as officers of the Advisor and are employees of the Advisor or one or more of its affiliates.
 The Advisory Agreement provides that the Advisor is responsible for managing our investment activities, as such our executive officers do not receive any cash compensation from us or any of our subsidiaries for serving as our executive officers but, instead, receive compensation from the Advisor.
 In addition, we do not reimburse the Advisor for compensation it pays to our executive officers.
 The Advisory Agreement does not require our executive officers to dedicate a specific amount of time to fulfilling the Advisor's obligations to us under the Advisory Agreement.
-Accordingly, the Advisor has informed us that it cannot identify the portion of the compensation it awards to our executive officers that relates solely to such executives' services to us, as the Advisor does not compensate its employees specifically for such services.
+Accordingly, the Advisor has informed us that it cannot identify the portion of the compensate its employees specifically for such services.
 Furthermore, we do not have employment agreements with our executive officers, we do not provide pension or retirement benefits, perquisites or other personal benefits to our executive officers, our executive officers have not received any nonqualified deferred compensation and we do not have arrangements to make payments to our executive officers upon their termination or in the event of a change in control of us.